StanfordBDHG/ENGAGE-HF-Firebase/README.md

 There may be up to three intakes per day (morning, mid-day and evening) with either 0.5, 1 or 2 pills.
 The dosages should always be grouped by medication, i.e. there should not be multiple medication elements concerning the same medication but different dosage instructions.
 Instead, one medication element shall be used for that medication with multiple dosage instructions.

-### /users/$userId$/observations
+### Observations

-In this collection, we are storing different observations grouped by their type, e.g. we use /users/$userId$/observations/bodyWeight/$observationId$ for body weight observations and /users/$userId$/observations/bloodPressure/$observationId$ for blood pressure observations.
-The different subcollections are all listed below and they follow the specification of a FHIR observation as defined here with more strict specification following in the respective subsections.
+We are storing different observations grouped by their type, e.g. we use /users/$userId$/bodyWeightObservations/$observationId$ for body weight observations and /users/$userId$/bloodPressureObservations/$observationId$ for blood pressure observations.
+The different collections are all listed below and they follow the specification of a FHIR observation as defined here with more strict specification following in the respective subsections.

 Based on [FHIR Observation](https://hl7.org/fhir/R4B/observation.html), the following properties may be used, while additional properties are ignored by the Engage-HF system.